Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 As evening set in, they settled into comfortable intimacy.
 Isaiah asked Hestia to help him undress due to his injury, a request she accepted with tender care.
 Isaiah got into bed, clad only in undergarments.
 Hestia changed into her shift ( openly this time, reflecting increased comfort) and got into bed beside him.
-She immediately initiated **deep, possessive cuddling**, declaring "Your goddess is here," which surprisingly gave Isaiah "dommy-mommy" vibes, causing him to fluster internally.
+She immediately initiated deep, possessive cuddling, declaring "Your goddess is here," which surprisingly gave Isaiah "dommy-mommy" vibes, causing him to fluster internally.
 Despite his internal reaction, he accepted her embrace.

 The scene concluded with them falling asleep together in the narrow bed, cuddling closely, physically and emotionally